adamcbowman/scrimba-React-business-card/README.md

 # Hi!

 This was made from a Scrimba dev challenge using create-react-app.
-Deployed to Heroku at https://acb-business-card.herokuapp.com/
+Deployed to Vercel at https://scrimba-react-business-card-aj9yfjiiy-adamcbowman.vercel.app/

 # Getting Started with Create React App